erdc/spt_compute/README.md

+# spt_compute
-# spt_ecmwf_autorapid_process
+Previously named: spt_ecmwf_autorapid_process

-Computational framework to ingest ECMWF ensemble runoff forcasts; generate input for and run the RAPID (rapid-hub.org) program using HTCondor or Python's Multiprocessing; and upload to CKAN in order to be used by the Streamflow Prediction Tool (SPT).
+Computational framework to ingest ECMWF ensemble runoff forcasts or other Land Surface Model input; generate input for and run the RAPID (rapid-hub.org) program using HTCondor or Python's Multiprocessing; and upload to CKAN in order to be used by the Streamflow Prediction Tool (SPT).
 There is also an experimental option to use the AutoRoute program for flood inundation mapping.

 [![License (3-Clause BSD)](https://img.shields.io/badge/license-BSD%203--Clause-yellow.svg)](https://github.com/erdc-cm/spt_ecmwf_autorapid_process/blob/master/LICENSE)